syf6/conditional-ddpm-exp/readme.md

 episode_2.csv episode_3.csv episode_4.csv are expert policy, i am creating more expert policy trajectories

 学习笔记.ipynb is the comprehension of conditional ddpm work

+individual error calculation for imitation learning:

+doubt: lack of condition for instruction ???